 What is a Landing Page?

-This article will dive into the nitty gritty of defining a landing page, with real-world landing page examples, a few landing page design best practices, and a complete answer for the question, “What is a landing page?”
+This article will dive into the nitty gritty of "what is a landing page," with real-world landing page examples, a few best practices, and a complete answer for the question, “What is a landing page?”

 What is a Landing Page?

 In marketing terms, a landing page is a distinct page on your website that’s built for one single conversion objective.
-It's a page within your website built with a single actionable ask that facilitates the completion of that objective.
+It's a page within your website built with a one actionable "Ask" that facilitates the completion of that objective.

 Some purists in online marketing would even suggest your landing page should be completely distinct from the rest of your website - with no navigation bar to distract your visitors from your sole conversion goal.